How to make more sales on Etsy

 Investigate Etsy SEO Methods

 Make sure your titles and descriptions are SEO optimised.
 Think of how a buyer would search for your item and make the language natural.
+SEO is a long term method of how to get more sales on Etsy – it isn’t quick and it isn’t easy!

 Etsy SEO is not dissimilar to Google and works on keywords.
 A really simple way to find keywords is to use Etsy’s own search function.
 Start typing your item in the search bar.
 Etsy will autocomplete based on relevant popular searches.
 Add these longer search terms into your titles, tags, and descriptions.